spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/oracle-kubernetes-source-to-prod/_index.md

 ---
 title: "Continuous Delivery to Kubernetes on Oracle"
-linkTitle: "Continuous Delivery to Kubernetes on Oracle"
+linkTitle: "CD to K8s on Oracle"
-weight: 2
 description: >
-  In this codelab you will configure a Spinnaker pipeline to deploy an application from Kubernetes manifest files targeting Kubernetes on Oracle Cloud Infrastructure Container Engine (OKE).
+  Deploy an application from Kubernetes manifest files targeting Kubernetes on Oracle Cloud Infrastructure Container Engine.
 ---

 In this codelab you will configure a Spinnaker pipeline to deploy an application from Kubernetes manifest files targeting Kubernetes on Oracle Cloud Infrastructure Container Engine (OKE).